 CHGN495 SENIOR UNDERGRADUATE RESEARCH is taught as a possible chemistry elective.
-Those aspiring to enter Ph.D. programs in Chemistry or related fields are encouraged to include undergraduate research in their curricula.
+Those aspiring to enter Ph.D. programs in Chemistry or related fields are strongly advised to include undergraduate research in their curricula.
 The objective of CHGN495 is that students successfully perform an open-ended research project under the direction of a CSM faculty member.
 Students must demonstrate through the preparation of a proposal, prepared in consultation with the potential faculty research advisor and the CHGN495 instructor, that they qualify for enrollment in CHGN495.
-Up to 5 credit hours of CHGN495 can be taken.